capaio/slice-paginate/README.md

 ![workflow](https://github.com/capaio/slice-paginate/actions/workflows/test-and-quality.yml/badge.svg)

-It returns start and end of slice function for paginating an array
+It returns start and end of slice function to paginate an array

 **Example:**